 DE Institutes

 A Distance Education Institute is a faculty-led learning space designed to support instructors in exploring and implementing new strategies and teaching modalities in distance education.
 It provides a structured professional development experience where faculty learn from peers, engage with emerging teaching strategies and technologies, and apply best practices to course design and instruction.
-Through collaborative learning and hands-on application, participants gain a comprehensive understanding of a new area in distance education, ensuring they are well-prepared to enhance their online teaching effectiveness.

 DE Institute: 8-Week Course Design and Teaching Strategies